Are you trying to start a business but fear the consequences of your bad credit?

 Since they consider you a risk, private companies can raise those interest rates.
 A loan like that is risky, as the monthly collections and the upkeep of your business can become heavy.

-If these options don’t seem right for you, then it’s time to consider alternative small loans with no credit check.
+If these options don’t seem right for you, then it’s time to consider alternatives to personal loans with no credit check.

 These loans offer breathing room if you have a bad credit rating.
 Because they don’t pull up your credit history, no mark is made for many loan applications.